Women in IT

 Next

-valantic SHero: Marlene Paetzold
+valantic SHEro: Marlene Paetzold

 I gained my first experience in IT project management without any IT background at all, after completing my studies in business administration.
 That was in my previous job and even then, it was clear to me: I would like to continue doing this!
 As a lead consultant at INTARGIA Managementberatung, I support strategic IT projects with a focus on software implementation and business software selection.
 My empathetic and open manner helps me bring people together.
 In project management, I hold the reins so that everyone involved always keeps an eye on the overall project goal.
 In addition, I break complex IT issues down to the essentials in projects so that management can make decisions at a glance.